mheaney14/Audio_Run/README.md

 # Compilation

 To build, download unity and open up the project folder.
 Then proceed to File->Build Settings.
-From there click the Build button and choose where to place the apk, and then load it onto your android device or emulator.
+From there choose Android as your platform, and click build.